-The district strategically designs, implements, and oversees human resource and inclusive professional development efforts in a way that supports an aligned human capital management system and results in the employment, development and retention of effective educators who are successful in advancing all students' performance, opportunities, and outcomes.
+The district strategically designs, implements and oversees human resource and inclusive professional development efforts in a way that supports an aligned human capital management system and results in the employment, development and retention of effective educators who are successful in advancing all students' performance, opportunities, and outcomes.

-- 1. Infrastructure: The district employs effective human resources policies, procedures, and practices. - The district maintains and reports accurate employment-related records - The district routinely analyzes and provides reports to principals for use in their planning and decision-making - 2.
+- 1. Infrastructure: The district employs effective human resources policies, procedures and practices. - The district maintains and reports accurate employment-related records - The district routinely analyzes and provides reports to principals for use in their planning and decision-making - 2.
 Recruitment, Hiring, and Assignment: The district proactively cultivates a pipeline of educators such that there is a qualified pool of applicants for all vacancies.
 It has hiring timelines, policies, and processes which are rigorous and efficient such that schools are able to employ effective educators.
-The district has developed systems and processes to identify and address equitable access to excellent educators. - Recruitment systems: - Target projected supply and demand issues across schools - Seek to diversify the workforce - o Employ a variety of short-term and longer-term strategies - o Proactively generate a pool of educators to fill vacancies as needed - Hiring systems: - Empower and support hiring managers to make hiring decisions based on district priorities and to meet the learning needs of individual schools' student populations - Establish a consistent process for selection - Encompass both internal hiring (e.g., promotions, transfers, shared staff) and external hiring - Verify appropriate licensure, endorsements, background checks, and waivers - Are continually evaluated and refined through systematic data collection on program design, implementation, and outcomes, including student learning outcomes and educator retention rates - Assignment.
-The district ensures that: - Teacher assignment is based on students' learning needs - Master schedules result in the equitable distribution of educator skill across grades and content areas, as well as student skill levels, ensuring appropriate supports for all students and programs - Teachers teaching outside of their licensure area do so for no more than 20 percent of their time4
+The district has developed systems and processes to identify and address equitable access to excellent educators. - Recruitment systems: - Target projected supply and demand issues across schools - Seek to diversify the workforce - o Employ a variety of short-term and longer-term strategies - o Proactively generate a pool of educators to fill vacancies as needed - Hiring systems: - Empower and support hiring managers to make hiring decisions based on district priorities and to meet the learning needs of individual schools' student populations - Establish a consistent process for selection - Encompass both internal hiring (e.g., promotions, transfers, shared staff) and external hiring - o Verify appropriate licensure, endorsements, background checks, and waivers - Are continually evaluated and refined through systematic data collection on program design, implementation, and outcomes, including student learning outcomes and educator retention rates - Assignment.
+The district ensures that: - Teacher assignment is based on students' learning needs - Master schedules result in the equitable distribution of educator skill across grades and content areas, as well as student skill levels, ensuring appropriate supports for all students and programs - o Teachers teaching outside of their licensure area do so for no more than 20 % of their time - 3.
+Supervision, Evaluation, and Educator Development: The district ensures that supervision and evaluation inform a comprehensive approach to the identification, development, and retention of effective educators.
+It ensures that educators at all stages of their careers receive appropriately targeted and differentiated professional development that improves their knowledge, skills, and ability to meet the learning needs of all students.
+The district provides high-quality induction and mentoring support to all new hires such that it is able to develop, support, and retain effective educators.